 In each gallery there is information about the exhibit including artist information, dates, etc. and each work of art has its own label with more specific information including title, media, and the sale price if applicable.

 Most works on display at the LAC are for sale.
 Should you desire to purchase a piece of art or would like additional information, our staff and volunteers are happy to assist.
 If the work to be purchased is from the Market Place it can be taken home same day.
-If the work is from an exhibition typically the buyer makes the payments, a red dot is placed next to the work indicated its sold and the work remains on display for the duration of the exhibit so that others may experience the full exhibit.
+If the work is from an exhibition typically the buyer makes the payments, a red dot is placed next to the work indicated it’s sold and the work remains on display for the duration of the exhibit so that others may experience the full exhibition.
 Some exceptions may apply, such as if a buyer is from out of town.

 Can I bring a group or get a tour?